spryker/oryx/docs/reactivity/integrate-backend-api.md

 ## Qualify the request

-The components, services and adapters are customizable, mainly by mapping defining a new component implementation or by providing a custom service.
-To ensure that the request can be customized, a best practice is to use a so-called qualifier in the application flow.
-The qualifying object can be customized using standard TypeScript.
+Components, services and adapters are customizable.
+To ensure that a change in the requested data by a component can be used in lower layers, a best practice is to use a so-called qualifier in the application flow.
+The qualifier is a single object that will be passed fro application layer to application layer, and can be extended.
+The example below shows the use of the `ProductQualifier` in the ProductService.

 ```ts
 export interface ProductQualifier {